idealley/cloudms-tutorial-menu/README.md

 First, we will create some content, then, we will create a menu and link menu items to content items whether it is category or article.

+This demo was build based on the [express Cloud CMS sdk](https://github.com/gitana/sdk/tree/master/helloworld-express).

 You can find the accompanying code in [this github repository](https://github.com/idealley/cloudcms-manage-menus)

 Let’s define what we mean by category and articles.
 An article, is the content itself.
 It is a single content item, like a news article or a product description, a category is a set of articles arbitrarily grouped.
 This is the sport section of a newspaper.
 It displays all the sport articles.
 Of course there are different ways of grouping articles.